Frosty515/arduino-server/README.md

 ## Arduino support

 Currently only `Arduino Uno R3` is supported.
 To add support for others, you will need to add more pin support in the `js-server` and `arduino` folders.
 To add more pin support, you will need to update the first line of `js-server/index.js` to be the number of pins you want to support.
-Then, you will need to add more `<tr>` container tags to `js-server/index.html`.
-Finally, you will need to update the `arduino/arduino.ino` file to support the new pins.
+Then, you will need to update the `arduino/arduino.ino` file to support the new pins.

 ## Requirements